The IWSCC logo: A triangular pattern made up of smaller triangles in shades of blue, orange, and green.

 What's Our Vision?

-Every Large Purchasing Organization in Canada working with Disabled-owned and Veteran-Owned businesses.
+Every Large Purchasing Organization in Canada working with Disabled-Owned and Veteran-Owned businesses.

 A nationwide community of Disabled-Owned and Veteran-Owned businesses supported by us, by each other, and by all Canadians.